maxis7567/Hackintosh-Dell-7567-OpenCore-Ventura/README.md

   - Choose *install_osx* in OpenCore
   - Open *diskutility* and format the partition into apfs and label the partition (eg. macOS)
   - Continue to install
-  - System now automatically reboots, boot again into opencore, but now select 'Install macOS Big Sur' instead of 'install_osx'
+  - System now automatically reboots, boot again into opencore, but now select 'Install macOS Ventura' instead of 'install_osx'

 ## Post Installation